estebanmunchjones2019/academind-next.js-article/Next article.md

 That's it!
-We have now successfully installed WordPress on a subdomain.
+We have now successfully installed WordPress on a subdomain!